-Health care reform in Indiana is underway.
+Health care reform in Indiana continues.
 The “Affordable Care Act,” also known as “Obamacare” is helping many Hoosier consumers with their medical insurance benefits.
-But the legislation, now six years old, remains very controversial.
+But the legislation, now nine years old, remains very controversial.
 Although it helps many residents find affordable (and sometimes free) healthcare, for others, it means losing existing coverage that is replaced by plans that cost thousands of dollars more.

 Highlights of ACA

-One of the key components of the legislation (and one of our favorites) is the removal of waiting periods and deductibles from approved preventive services.
+One of the key components of the Affordable Care Act legislation is the removal of waiting periods and deductibles from approved preventive services.
 Along with annual physicals, well-child visits, and mammograms, other covered benefits include adult blood pressure and cholesterol screening, depression and Type 2 diabetes screening, immunizations, and many other items.
 No matter what happens with future changes, this part of the legislation will undoubtedly remain.

 Other changes already implemented include the elimination of lifetime caps on paid covered benefits, termination of “state high risk pools” and eliminating the practice of rescinding policies.
 Children can stay on their parent's policy until age 26 (subject to certain restrictions) and a policy can not be terminated because you submitted too many claims.
 All of these transitions are very consumer-friendly and have only nominal impact on premiums (assuming a significant amount of healthy young persons enroll).

 The "risk pools" were a helpful alternative for applicants that had been declined for coverage multiple times.
 In previous years, regardless of medical issues and treatment, if you were previously uninsured for six months or longer, there was a good chance you were going to be accepted.
 Rates were fairly competitive, and the program was ideal for providing quick benefits for major medical expenses such as cancer or heart disease.